ChromeSD22159/BauchGueckStrapiBackend/README.md

 `GET /api/generateID`
 - Generate uniqueIDs

+`GET /api/changeLog`
+- Get the ChangeLog from the App

 ### Medication Endpoints
 `POST /api/medication/syncDeviceMedicationData`
 - Syncs medication data from the device to the server.